Kids & Family

 When it comes to family fun, options in the 49th state are, well — Alaska-sized!
 Bear viewing, ziplining, mushing, camping, beachcombing, whalewatching… from the youngest child to the oldest grandparent, every member of the family will go home with a lifetime’s worth of memories.
 Scroll down to find activities for all, or use the menu below to further narrow your selection.

+This story originally appeared in the March 2017 issue of 61°North Magazine.
 Kodiak Island is hard on buildings.
 Wood rots.
 Metal rusts.
 Rain finds the leaks.
 Freight is expensive.
 People here reuse for economy and practicality, like the shipping containers repurposed as storage sheds and offices around town.
-Sometimes the act of adapting what’s available leads to interesting spaces and design.
-For the few months it was […]
+Sometimes the act of adapting what’s available leads to interesting spaces […]

 March 27, 2017

+This story originally appeared in the March 2017 issue of 61°North Magazine.
 Spenard Road has always attracted an off-kilter attitude to match its meandering path.
 In the city grid, Spenard stands out.
 Now, thanks to a $3 million grant from ArtPlace America, the area has grown even more colorful.
-Just check out the Church of Love marquee for proof; stitched in strips of neon polar fleece, it’s […]
+Just check out the Church of Love marquee for proof; […]

 November 14, 2016

+This story originally appeared in the November 2016 issue of 61°North Magazine.
 When you think about food in the 49th state, you might think about wild game, fresh fish, traditional Alaska Native favorites or tundra staples like Sailor Boy pilot bread.
-But for those living with food allergies, blood-sugar issues and other conditions, Alaska culinary culture can be hard to stomach.
-Ingredients like milk or wheat flour […]
+But for those living with food allergies, blood-sugar issues and other conditions, Alaska culinary culture […]